JetBrains/kotlin-web-site/pages/docs/reference/functions.md

 </div>

-> **On the JVM**: You can't use the named argument syntax when calling Java functions because Java bytecode does not always preserve names of function arguments.
+> **On the JVM**: You can't use the named argument syntax when calling Java functions because Java bytecode does not always preserve names of function parameters.

 ### Unit-returning functions